CelestialSayuki/CelestialSayuki/README.md

 Lonely, but more beautiful than anyone
 > <p align="right">------ The Journey Of Elaina</p>

-- I’m a student in Shenyang No.4 Middle School
+- I’m a student in UESTC.
 - Aaaaaaah I love Elaina.
 - I like to maximize my device`s performance.
 (Soooooo HOT!)
 - I like to read ‘The Journey Of Elaina’